 Admission decisions are made on a rolling basis.
 The Admissions Committee begins its evaluation of files in late November of the year before admission, with the majority of decisions being made from January to March.
 You will be notified regarding the status of your application via email as soon as possible after your file is reviewed by the Admissions Committee.

-If you are offered admission, you will be required to reserve your place in the entering class with one nonrefundable deposit, which is applied to your tuition for the Fall 2019 semester.
+If you are offered admission, you will be required to reserve your place in the entering class with one nonrefundable deposit of $400, which will be applied to your tuition for the Fall 2019 semester.
 For the majority of students admitted for the incoming class of Fall 2019, this deposit will be due on May 17, 2019.
 Your deposit can be paid by credit card online in the Admitted Candidate site.
 You may also pay your deposit by check or money order (made payable to UK College of Law).
 You must pay your deposit by the applicable deadline to officially reserve your place in the entering class.